 This category includes language and math tests as well as questions and tests concerning memory retention and orientation, which may involve asking about the time of year, the date, your job, or where you are.
 Problems concentrating or long-lasting fatigue and listlessness may be signs of mental health problems.

 Sitzer M, Steinmetz H. Lehrbuch Neurologie.
-München: Elsevier; 2011.
+München: Urban und Fischer; 2011.

 IQWiG health information is written with the aim of helping people understand the advantages and disadvantages of the main treatment options and health care services.

 Because IQWiG is a German institute, some of the information provided here is specific to the German health care system.
 The suitability of any of the described options in an individual case can be determined by talking to a doctor. informedhealth.org can provide support for talks with doctors and other medical professionals, but cannot replace them.
 We do not offer individual consultations.

 Our information is based on the results of good-quality studies.
 It is written by a team of health care professionals, scientists and editors, and reviewed by external experts.
 You can find a detailed description of how our health information is produced and updated in our methods.

 What would you like to share with us?